- Publications and resources

 General English test criteria

-CASA sets a minimum standard of general English language proficiency for applicants of the Student Pilot Licence (SPL).
+CASA sets a minimum standard of General English language proficiency for applicants of the Recreational Pilot Licence (RPL).

-The aim of requiring student-pilots to have a minimum proficiency to communicate orally in general English is two-fold, to enable the SPL holder to safely conduct flying training operations as well as have a practical prospect of attaining the required minimum ICAO language proficiency standards by the time the training is completed.
+The aim of requiring pilots to have a minimum proficiency to communicate orally in general English is two-fold, to enable the RPL holder to safely conduct flying training operations as well as have a practical prospect of attaining the required minimum ICAO language proficiency standards by the time the training is completed.

-The requirement for SPL applicants to produce documentary evidence of general English language proficiency came into force with effect from 1 January 2009.
+The requirement for RPL applicants to produce documentary evidence of general English language proficiency came into force with effect from 1 January 2009.

-If SPL applicants are unable to demonstrate they have been schooled in English or employed for a defined period in a specified English speaking country, they must have their English proficiency proven through a general English language test acceptable to CASA, and to the required minimum standard.
+If RPL applicants are unable to demonstrate they have been schooled in English or employed for a defined period in a specified English speaking country, they must have their English proficiency proven through a General English language test acceptable to CASA, and to the required minimum standard.

-For example, as in the case of TOEIC, SPL applicants should note that the required test to meet the CASA SPL criterion would consists of two separate sittings with the associated fees, one for Listening & Reading and another for Speaking & Writing.
+For example, as in the case of TOEIC, RPL applicants should note that the required test to meet the CASA RPL criterion would consists of two separate sittings with the associated fees, one for Listening & Reading and another for Speaking & Writing.

 The applicants are personally responsible for informing the test centres exactly what test or tests they wish to take.